VirtusLab/git-machete/docs/source/cli_help/config.rst

 ``machete.overrideForkPoint.<branch>.{to,whileDescendantOf}``:
     Executing ``git machete fork-point --override-to=<revision> [<branch>]`` sets up a fork point override for <branch>.

     The override data is stored under ``machete.overrideForkPoint.<branch>.to`` and ``machete.overrideForkPoint.<branch>.whileDescendantOf`` git config keys.

+    There should be **no** need for the user to interact with these keys directly.

 ``machete.status.extraSpaceBeforeBranchName``:
     .. include:: status_config_key.rst